Display Bilingual:

 Time tends to forget

-Because I’m fighting and in battles
+’Cause I’m at war and in the battles

-I was broken, lying on the floor
+Broken, I was on the ground

 Now that I can

-I was broken on the ground
+Broken, I was on the ground

 I wasn’t looking for love

-But over time I’m looking for money
+But over time, I’m chasing money

 I played with fire

-Problems have left me blind
+Problems keep me blind

 I’m not attached to them

-If they leave, well, see you later
+If they leave, well, see ya later

-I’m dying because of my ego (he says)
+I die for my ego (he says)

 Where are they?
 I don’t see anything